danghieutrung/covid-19-mortality-analysis/README.md

-# COVID-19 Deaths Analysis and Forecast for Future Ventilators and ICU Beds Needed
+# COVID-19 Mortality Analysis and Forecast for Future Ventilators and ICU Beds Needed

 ## Results

-- Visualized data and identified factors related to the spike in COVID-19 deaths
+- Visualized data and identified factors related to the spike in COVID-19 mortalities

 - Developed ML models to forecast the number of ventilators and ICU beds needed